>

 Single Honours?BA Anthropology

-BA Sociology and Anthropology
+Sociology and Anthropology BA

 Part-time option?No